Quotes arranged by Author, A

 • The first key to wisdom is this - constant and frequent questioning ... for by doubting we are led to question and by questioning we arrive at the truth.

-Abelson, Phillip Hauge
+Abelson, Philip Hauge

 • Part of the strength of science is that it has tended to attract individuals who love knowledge and the creation of it. ("The Roots of Scientific Integrity" Science 1963)